Bachman–Turner Overdrive: Breakthrough and success 1973–1976

-BTO's second album, Bachman–Turner Overdrive II, was released in December 1973 and became an enormous hit in the US (peaking at No. 4 in 1974) and their native Canada (peaking at No. 6 on the RPM albums chart).
+BTO's second album, Bachman–Turner Overdrive II, was released in December 1973 and became an enormous hit in the US (peaking at number four in 1974) and their native Canada (peaking at number six on the RPM albums chart).
 Alternate titles considered for the album were Adrenaline Rush and Heavy Duty.
 It also yielded two of their best-known hit singles, "Let It Ride" and "Takin' Care of Business".
-While "Let It Ride" was BTO's first Top 40 hit in the U.S. (peaking at No. 23), "Takin' Care of Business" would become one of the band's most enduring anthems.
-Randy had already written the core of "Takin' Care of Business" several years earlier as "White Collar Worker" while in The Guess Who, but that band had felt it was not their type of song.
+While "Let It Ride" was BTO's first top-40 hit in the U.S. (peaking at number 23), "Takin' Care of Business" (Billboard #12, RPM #3) became one of the band's most enduring anthems.
+Randy had already written the core of "Takin' Care of Business" several years earlier as "White Collar Worker" while in the Guess Who, but that band had felt it was not their type of song.
 It reappeared in BTO's repertoire during the supporting gigs for the first album primarily, as Randy put it, "To give Fred Turner a chance to rest his voice."
 Randy had heard DJ Daryl Burlingham say the day before a gig, "We're takin' care of business on CFUN radio", and he decided to insert the lyrics "takin' care of business" into the chorus where "white collar worker" previously existed.

 Tim Bachman left the band in early 1974 shortly after the release of Bachman–Turner Overdrive II.
-Randy Bachman had very strong religious beliefs and established rules to be in BTO.
-Among them was a rule that drugs, alcohol and premarital sex were prohibited on tour, and Tim is alleged to have broken all of these.
-It is said that he was given opportunities to change his lifestyle and did, at least temporarily.
+Randy Bachman, a Mormon convert, had very strong religious beliefs and established rules to be in BTO.
+Among them was a rule that drugs, alcohol, and premarital sex were prohibited on tour, and Tim is alleged to have broken all of these.
+He reportedly was given opportunities to change his lifestyle and did, at least temporarily.
 Said Randy in a 1974 Rolling Stone interview: "I know from experience what can ruin a good thing.
-Drugs made the guys in The Guess Who change.
+Drugs made the guys in the Guess Who change.
 They got sloppy.
 They ruined themselves and their marriages."
 Some other accounts state that Tim left because he wanted to study record engineering and concert promotion.
 Tim himself lamented that during a months-long stretch on the road, he was only able to see his infant son a total of three days.
 In a 2002 interview, brother Robbie said, "He was basically asked to leave.
 He wasn't BTO caliber [and] it was difficult to rely on him.
 I guess the band was conflicting with his whole life."